Logo

 Longer Than You May Have Realized

 Since you may not have heard of the wines from Madera County prior to today, you might think that the wineries are new, but the truth of the matter is that there have been wineries in this region for over a century, with the first two wineries appearing in the late 1800s.
-Those early wineries didn’t survive prohibition, but new ones sprung up in their places in the 1930s, and by the 1980s, the county was declared an American Viticultural Area.
-Today, there eight different wineries on the Madera Wine Trail and a map of the path you need to take to follow it can be found here.
+Those early wineries didn't survive prohibition, but new ones sprung up in their places in the 1930s, and by the 1980s, the county was declared an American Viticultural Area.
+Today, there are eight different wineries on the Madera Wine Trail and a map of the path you need to take to follow it can be found on the official Madera Wine Trail website.

 Open Year-Round